mlysy/rodeo/docs/examples/tutorial.md

   name: python3
 ---

-# Introduction to RODEO: pRobabilistic ODE sOlver
+# Quickstart Tutorial

 +++

 ## Description

-**rodeo** is a Python library that uses [probabilistic numerics](http://probabilistic-numerics.org/) to solve ordinary differential equations (ODEs).
-That is, most ODE solvers (such as [Euler's method](https://en.wikipedia.org/wiki/Euler_method)) produce a deterministic approximation to the ODE on a grid of size $\delta$.
-As $\delta$ goes to zero, the approximation converges to the true ODE solution.
-Probabilistic solvers also output a solution an a grid of size $\delta$; however, the solution is random.
-Still, as $\delta$ goes to zero we get the correct answer.
+**rodeo** is a fast Python library that uses [probabilistic numerics](http://probabilistic-numerics.org/) to solve ordinary differential equations (ODEs).
+That is, most ODE solvers (such as [Euler's method](https://en.wikipedia.org/wiki/Euler_method)) produce a deterministic approximation to the ODE on a grid of size $\Delta t$.
+As $\Delta t$ goes to zero, the approximation converges to the true ODE solution.
+Probabilistic solvers also output a solution an a grid of size $\Delta t$; however, the solution is random.
+Still, as $\Delta t$ goes to zero, the probabilistic numerical approximation converges to the true solution.

-For the basic task of solving ODEs, **rodeo** provides a probabilistic solver, `rodeo`, for univariate process x(t) of the form
+For the basic task of solving ODEs, **rodeo** provides a probabilistic solver, `rodeo`, for univariate process $x(t)$ of the form

 \begin{equation*}
   \WW \xx(t) = f(\xx(t), t), \qquad t \in [a, b], \quad \xx(0) = \vv,